MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 For more information about settings available in the configuration.xml file, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

-### Installing and updating Office 365 ProPlus from the Office CDN
+### Installing and updating Microsoft 365 Apps for enterprise from the Office CDN
 Here is a sample configuration.xml file to use with the Office Deployment Tool to install Microsoft 365 Apps for enterprise on Semi-Annual Channel from the Office CDN.
 Microsoft 365 Apps for enterprise will also be automatically updated directly from the Office CDN.

 ```xml